bmezaris/ViGAT/README.md

 Before training Video GAT (ViGAT) on any video dataset, the videos must be preprocessed and converted to an appropriate format for efficient data loading.
 Specifically, we sample 9 frames per video for FCVID, 30 frames for miniKinetics and 120 frames per video for ActivityNet.
-A frame feature representation is obtained using a  Vision Transformer (ViT) [6] or ResNet-152 [7] backbone.
-Moreover, each frame is also represented using buttom-up information, i.e., the Faster R-CNN is used as object detector (OD) [4,5] and a feature representation for each object is obtained by applying the network backbone (ViT or ResNet-152) for each object region.
+A global frame feature representation is obtained using a  Vision Transformer (ViT) [6] or ResNet-152 [7] backbone.
+Moreover, a local frame feature representation is also obtained, i.e., the Faster R-CNN is used as object detector (OD) [4,5] and a feature representation for each object is obtained by applying the network backbone (ViT or ResNet-152) for each object region.
-Following video preprocessing, the dataset root directory must contain the following subdirectories:
+After the video preprocessing stage (i.e. running the Faster-RCNN and network backbone), the dataset root directory must contain the following subdirectories:
-* For usage of the ViT extractor:
+* When ViT backbone is used:
   * ```vit_global/```: Numpy arrays of size 9x768 (or 120x768) containing the global frame feature vectors for each video (the 9 (120) frames, times the 768-element vector for each frame).
   * ```vit_local/```: Numpy arrays of size 9x50x768 (or 120x50x768) containing the appearance feature vectors of the detected frame objects for each video (the 9 (120) frames, times the 50 most-prominent objects identified by the object detector, times a 768-element vector for each object bounding box).
-* For usage of the ResNet-152 extractor:
+* When ResNet-152 backbone is used:
   * ```R152_global/```: Numpy arrays of size 9x2048 (or 120x2048) containing the global frame feature vectors for each video (the 9 (120) frames, times the 2048-element vector for each frame).
   * ```R152_local/```: Numpy arrays of size 9x50x2048 (or 120x50x2048) containing the appearance feature vectors of the detected frame objects for each video (the 9 (120) frames, times the 50 most-prominent objects identified by the object detector, times a 2048-element vector for each object bounding box).

-In addition, the root directory must contain the associated dataset metadata:
+Additionally, the root directory must contain the dataset metadata associated with the dataset:
-* The FCVID root directory must contain a ```materials/``` subdirectory with the official training/test split _FCVID\_VideoName\_TrainTestSplit.txt_ and the video event labels _FCVID\_Label.txt_.
+* For the FCVID, the root directory must contain a ```materials/``` subdirectory with the official training/test split _FCVID\_VideoName\_TrainTestSplit.txt_ and the video event labels _FCVID\_Label.txt_.
-* The ActivityNet root directory must contain the officials training/val split _actnet\_train\_split.txt_ and _actnet\_val\_split.txt_
+* For the ActivityNet, the root directory must contain the officials training/val split _actnet\_train\_split.txt_ and _actnet\_val\_split.txt_
-* The miniKinetics root directory must contain the official training/val split.
+* The the miniKinetics, the root directory must contain the official training/val split.

 ## Training